 If you practice all of these safety guidelines on a regular basis, your family chances of escaping injury or harm will decrease drastically.

-RV SAFETY TIP: Anytime you relocate to a different campground or RV park, post the address and your campsite number on the refrigerator or where it’s easily visible.
+Each time you move to a different campground or campsite, post the address and site number on the inside of your door or anywhere it’s easily visible.

 Staying warm should never compromise your family’s safety.
-Your #1 concern when using any type of heat source; regardless if it’s a small space like an RV or a room in your house is knowing where, when and how to use a heater safely.
-We hope by following these lifesaving tips, they will help keep your family safe and your RV or boat from going up in flames.
+The #1 concern when using any type of heat producing appliance is knowing where, when and how to use a heater safely.
+These lifesaving space heater safety tips should help keep your family safe and your RV or boat from going up in flames.